 Create an outcome

-If you don’t have a large audience brainstorm different outcomes you’d like to provide to a problem.
+If you don’t have a large audience, brainstorm different outcomes you’d like to provide for a problem.

-Once you have an outcome, work on creating content to produce the desired outcome.
+Once you have an outcome, work on creating content to produce the desired result.

-Research different points you’d like to include and do additional research.
-Your course doesn’t have to be 100% original but it should always have your voice.
-As Patt Flynn states, people don’t buy the information you’re giving them, they’re buying convienience.
+Research various points you’d like to include and do additional research.
+Your course doesn’t have to be 100% original, but it should always have your voice.

 Presell your course